ayyysh04/raksha/README.md

                or

- 1.Download and intall prebuild apk from build apk folder
+ 1.Download and install prebuild apk from build apk folder